yasio/en/api/reference/cpp/io_service-class.md

                         0 // lengthAdjustment：if the value of length feild == sizeof(packet.header), this parameter should be 0, otherwise should be sizeof(packet.header)
     );

-    // for no length field application protocol, just sets length field size to -1.
+    // for application protocol without length field, just sets length field size to -1.
-    // then io_service will dispatch packet as is, no unpack behavior service->set_option(YOPT_C_LFBFD_PARAMS, 1, 65535, -1, 0, 0);
+    // then io_service will dispatch any packet received from server immediately,
+    // such as http request, this is default behavior of channel. service->set_option(YOPT_C_LFBFD_PARAMS, 1, 65535, -1, 0, 0);
     return 0;
 }